Apply fa fa-search

 Over three trimesters, you will gain advanced insight into not only the work of a cinematographer, but also into the implications of crafting and delivering screen content to a wide variety of audiences and contexts.

-In Trimester 2, you will put your understanding into practice through an ambitious production exercise where you will experience the expectations of delivering to a brief with external clients.
-You will also be given the opportunity to explore your cinematographic style and signature through a series of filming exercises.
-Alongside this, you will join with students from all disciplines to explore in depth the role of research in both your academic and professional development.
+In Trimester Two, you will put your understanding into practice through an ambitious production exercise where you will experience the expectations of delivering to a brief with external clients.
+You will also be given the opportunity to develop your narrative and creative skills through a series of collaborative filming exercises.
+Alongside this, you will join with students from all disciplines to explore in depth the role of research and the significance of EDI in both your academic and professional development.

-In Trimester 3, you will draw together your practical, theoretical, and industry understanding into a final piece, working with producers and directors on a filmed artefact and complete your career plan as part of your progression into real world employment.
+In Trimester Three, you will draw together your practical, theoretical, and industry understanding into a final piece, working alongside other MA students on a filmed artefact and complete your career plan as part of your progression into real world employment.

 overview